oracle/node-oracledb/test/README.md

 ## 1. Preparations

 See [INSTALL](https://oracle.github.io/node-oracledb/INSTALL.html)
-for installation requirements and more details.
+for installation details.

 Note: the
 [test suite](https://github.com/oracle/node-oracledb/tree/master/test)
-is in GitHub.
-From node-oracledb 1.9.1 it is not included when installing from npmjs.com with `npm install oracledb`.
+is on GitHub.
+NPM module has not contained the tests since node-oracledb 1.9.1.

 ### 1.1 Create a working directory